Contact Spinning Babies

 Extremely Important: By emailing Gail, you are agreeing that the content of your email may be used publicly on her site.
 Names will Not be posted unless you grant permission in your email.
 I am always looking for concise stories that tell how using maternal positioning and techniques resolved a stuck or long labor, or helped achieve an "easier" labor.

 Email: Either, gail at SpinningBabies (dot) com; or speebee at gmail dot com fix it, you know what to do.

-Tell Gail your city (or nearest big city), which # baby this is for you, and how far along you are in pregnancy or labor.
+Tell Gail your city (or nearest big city) or time zone, which # baby this is for you, and how far along you are in pregnancy or labor.

-I do want to celebrate your journey and desire for natural birth, of course!
+I do want to celebrate your journey and desire for an emotionally nurturing birth for you and your baby, of course!
 I just don't have much time for emails.
 The website is for ALL of you.
 You, too!

 Do share your stories that tell how using these techniques resolved helped achieve an "easier" labor.
 And if these techniques didn't work, share which ones they were and how frequent you did them and at what gestational age, that would be helpful, too.
 They don't always work, even when the "right" technique supposedly matches the issue.
 Its important that we don't pretend these always work.
 Let's tell the stories in Real Stories

 After 20 years with a small homebirth practice and organizing active community doula program development in hospitals and non-profits in Minneapolis/St. Paul, Gail is now devoted to developing Spinning Babies and her other areas such as Belly Mapping and Resolving Shoulder Dystocia.
 Gail became a CPM in 2000 and still enjoys being called in to stalled labors and breech births when her support might be helpful.

 Gail's related published works include